Mobirise

 SAQ Panoramic VLF Receiver v0.94

 OK.
-My collegues and brothers in arms are also preparing themselves to receive the October 24 2020 transmission.
+My colleagues and brothers in arms are also preparing themselves to receive the October 24 2020 transmission.

 And of course some issues are popping up to be discussed over here.